Cybersecurity Services in Brampton for Local Businesses

 Most breaches exploit known vulnerabilities, unpatched systems, or stolen credentials.
 A CISSP-led cybersecurity program addresses these attack vectors before they’re exploited, through continuous monitoring, endpoint detection, and access control enforcement.

-Fusion’s cybersecurity clients in the Greater Toronto Area operate under CIS Controls v8.1 baselines, with 24/7 MDR coverage that detects and contains threats before they escalate to breach status.
+Fusion’s cybersecurity clients across Brampton and the wider GTA operate under CIS Controls v8.1 baselines, with Huntress 24/7 MDR coverage that detects and contains threats before they escalate to breach status, the difference between a contained alert and a stalled loading dock or a closed clinic.

 Source: IBM Security, “Cost of a Data Breach Report,” 2024